 An Entrepreneurial Management major or minor is for the person interested in successfully organizing, owning, managing and assuming the risks of a business (entrepreneurship), or successfully assisting organizations in developing new business opportunities (intrapreneurship).
 Curriculum is designed to range from introductory fundamentals through the development and implementation of real business opportunities.

 Carlson Ventures Enterprise

 The Carlson Ventures Enterprise (CVE) is one of four signature enterprises available to students in the Full-Time MBA program at Carlson and accepts a handful of undergraduate students each semester.
-CVE is a two and a half semester program that combines innovative theory with practice.
+CVE is a two-and-a-half-semester program that combines innovative theory with practice.
 Students learn both about the creation of new high potential ventures and about new business development in corporate settings.

 Entrepreneurship in Action

 The Entrepreneurship in Action (EIA) course gives our undergraduate students the unique opportunity of conceiving, launching, and operating a real business as part of their educational experience.
-Students gain hands-on experience with all aspects of business including strategy, sales and marketing, finance and accounting, operations, human resources, and information technology.
+Students gain hands-on experience with all aspects of the business including strategy, sales and marketing, finance and accounting, operations, human resources, and information technology.

 Introduction to Entrepreneurship - Cuba